|

-The curve is formed by the locus of a point, attached to a circle (cycle ->
+The curve is formed by the locus of a point, attached to a circle (cycle -> cycloid), that rolls along a

-straight line 1).
+straight line1).
 In other words:

 the combination of a linear (term t) and a circular motion (terms sin t and cos